-The MS Thesis Program is delivered in in-person and hybrid (blended) modes.
-As such, an MS student can take in-person, hybrid, and online classes to satisfy the program requirements.
-However, a student must take at least one in-person class to graduate with an MS Thesis degree.
-It can be any lecture or Materials Research Seminar class, including MSE 8010 class.
+The M.S.
+Thesis Program is delivered in in-person and hybrid (blended) modes.
+As such, M.S. students can take in-person, hybrid, and online classes to satisfy the program requirements.
+However, a student must take at least one in-person class to graduate with an M.S.
+Thesis degree.
+It can be any lecture or Materials Research Seminar class, including MSE

+8010 class.
 Please consult with your faculty adviser about your course planning.